 - Collaboration unfolds

-For leaders, it becomes even more critical because the way they communicate sets the tone for the whole team.
+It becomes even more critical because the way you communicate sets the tone for the whole team.
 It can either open doors for honesty and collaboration or shut them just as quickly.

-According to experts, the four types of communication styles are:
+The four types of communication styles are: Passive, Aggressive, Passive-aggressive, and Assertive.

 Each style has a distinct pattern and a very real impact on how a team performs, connects, and grows.
 Recognizing these styles in yourself and others is the first step to building better team dynamics.